Fake mosque on Canadian Forces base in Alberta raises concerns for Muslim community | CBC News

 "I do believe there's a systematic problem because this is a tip of the iceberg to see a field like this in existence."

-Mustafa Farooq, CEO of the National Council of Canadian Muslims, said video circulating online has raised concerns in the Muslim community, especially in light of white supremacist elements in the forces.
+Mustafa Farooq, CEO of the National Council of Canadian Muslims, said video of the mosque taken by Mourra that began circulating online has raised concerns in the Muslim community, especially in light of white supremacist elements in the forces.

 "It's very concerning to think about such a mosque and its presence on any armed forces base," he said.